tnkerer/eggnator/README.md

 https://gateway.pinata.cloud/ipfs/{IpfsHash}
 ```

 ⚠️ ATENTION: `uploadFiles.js` is configured to upload all files [eggnator/img](https://github.com/menezesphill/eggnator/tree/master/img) using a `for` loop.
-You you want to upload different images or a different number of images, make sure to edit `uploadFiles.js` accordingly.
+If you want to upload different images or a different number of images, make sure to edit `uploadFiles.js` accordingly.